ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ```

 ### 2.2 Filter
-We can also filter by `bedrooms` using a boolean comparison, select the `metro_dist` column, sort it ascendingly and get the first 5 entries:
+We can also filter by `bedrooms` using a boolean comparison, select the `metro_dist` column, sort it ascendingly and get the first five entries:

 ##### **Code**
 ```Python